 To explain how all of this can be useful, we are going to implement the main heap functions from scratch.

 There is going to be a custom

-PriorityQueue class which takes an arbitrary array of integers, make a heap from it and sustain the heap property during all operations.
+PriorityQueue class which takes an arbitrary array of integers, makes a heap from it and sustains the heap property during all operations.

 The first thing we need to do is to build a max heap from an unsorted array.
 We can already visualize the array as a heap, but it would luck the max heap property.

 Notice that leaf nodes can't violate the heap property since they don't have any child nodes.
 Hence, we can start looking at possible violations from the second-to-last level.
 The index of the last parent element on that level we can get via

 n // 2 where